reuters-graphics/newsroom-datawrapper-guide/making-charts-with-datawrapper.md

 If your data is not square, you may need to reformat it by hand or use a [pivot table](https://support.microsoft.com/en-us/office/create-a-pivottable-to-analyze-worksheet-data-a9a84538-bfe9-40a9-a8e9-f99134456576) in Excel.
 You can also try tools like Stanford's [DataWrangler](http://vis.stanford.edu/wrangler/) for more complex data transformations.

-Once your data is ready, you can signin to Datawrapper and start a new chart.
+Once your data is ready, you can sign in to Datawrapper and start a new chart.

-In most cases, you'll simple copy and paste your data from your spreadsheet into the text box on the "Upload data" tab of your chart like this:
+In most cases, you'll simple copy and paste your data from your spreadsheet into the text box on the "Upload Data" tab of your chart like this:

 ![](https://user-images.githubusercontent.com/2772078/119650999-63f08180-be1c-11eb-9464-b3d944db4e95.png)